Tag: Artificial-Intelligence

 It surprised me how easy it was to build a local solution with Ollama.

-Introduction This itch to have a private solution for AI came to me after I saw that OpenAI changed their settings on the playground section and does not allow for free users to test the models.
+This itch to have a private solution for AI came to me after I saw that OpenAI changed their settings on the playground section and does not allow for free users to test the models.
 With that I went to check Gemini but it was the same thing.
 Both of them are costing $20/month and for me it isn’t worth it at the moment.
+Because of that I went looking for private ones, since I had already seen people doing running AI solution locally.
+Coupled with the fact that I got a new M2 MacBook Air, I decided to test the limits.

 Using Oracle Cloud Free tier

-The problem This week I have been searching for solutions to use domains with my applications running in containers in my MacBook Pro server.
+This week I have been searching for solutions to use domains with my applications running in containers in my MacBook Pro server.
 Yes, I have converted my MacBook Pro into a server, at least for now.
 The first solution was to use a Pi-Hole as a local DNS and it works fine, but the problem is that I have to specify ports to get into the applications and it gets annonying.
+The solution seemed simple enough, create a Nginx Proxy Manager (NPM) container, use it to point to the containers in the local network and this should solve the issue.
+Well, that’s what I thought.

 Introduction to my new space on the internet